lavsunswe/Ecswincontainersample/README.md

 The required permissions need to be provided to the container image so that ECS instances can start leveraging that.

-# 6. Creation of ECS Cluster
+# 6. Instantiate the Amazon ECS Cluster
-The creation of ECS Cluster is a key step in scheduling and orchestrating containers in AWS.
-At this point of time, there are two options for creating ECS Windows Cluster.
+Amazon ECS manages clusters of Amazon EC2 compute instances that it deploys containers on to it.
+Creating the cluster to run your containers is a key step in scheduling and orchestrating containers in AWS.
+There are two options for creating ECS Windows Cluster.
 The first one is to leverage the cloud formation template provided in this link http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html, which provisions ecs cluster and other related resources end-to-end.
 The second one is to manually create a cluster, set up container instances, ecs agent and other dependencies mentioned in this link http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_Windows_getting_started.html.
 The first option of leveraging Cloud formation template for ecs windows cluster is leveraged in this article.

 ## **6.1	Custom Cloud Formation template**
 The ECS Task definition, ECS Cluster definition and IAM roles are modified in the default cloud formation template mentioned in section 6 is modified to create a custom stack.
 The customized template is attached below.